ZamoRzgar/Visual-Ai/README.md

 ## Usage

+### Webcam Method
 1. Navigate to the detector page
+2. Select the "Webcam" tab (selected by default)
-2. Click "Start Webcam" and grant camera permissions when prompted
+3. Click "Start Webcam" and grant camera permissions when prompted
-3. Position objects in front of your camera that you want to detect
+4. Position objects in front of your camera that you want to detect
-4. Click the "Capture & Detect" button to process the current frame
+5. Click the "Capture & Detect" button to process the current frame

+### Upload Method
+1. Navigate to the detector page
+2. Select the "Upload Image" tab
+3. Click "Select Image" to choose an image from your device
+4. Once your image appears in the preview, click "Detect Objects"

+### Results
-5. View the results page showing the processed image with detection boxes
+- View the processed image with detection boxes highlighting identified objects
-6. Explore the detailed list of detected objects and their confidence scores
+- Explore the detailed list of detected objects and their confidence scores
+- Read the natural language description summarizing what was found
-7. Click "Detect Another Object" to return to the webcam interface
+- Click "Detect Another Object" to return to the detector interface

 ## Project Structure